team-ocean/veros/doc/more/benchmarks.rst

 Veros runtime estimates on `DC3 <http://nutrik.dk/dc3.html>`_ cluster
 --------------------------------------------------------------------

-The following figure presents estimates of Veros runtime required for 1 year prediction on CPU and GPU nodes of DC3 cluster.
+The following figure presents estimates of Veros runtime required for 1 year prediction on CPU and GPU nodes of the DC3 cluster.
-The estimates were done for ACC, Wave propagation and Global cases with different spatial and temporal resolution showen in the table below.
+The estimates were done for ACC, Wave propagation and Global cases with different spatial and temporal resolution shown in the table below.

 .. list-table::
    :widths: 25 25 25 25 25